anguyenrgb/AWP-System/README.md

 This screen allows users to change statuses of any of the repair id's if necessary.
 Also, below this form there is a delete record function if the user needs to drop record.

+The "Edit Unit" prompt asks for the "Repair ID" that needs to be edited.
+When the desired id is inputed, the user will be redirected to the "Edit Unit" page.
+There the fields will be automatically filled with the appropriate information, and then the user can edit the needed information.

 ![status.png](https://github.com/anguyenrgb/AWP-System/blob/6369bcfe335df7dcd34a86200522ce2768729683/AWP%20Screenshot/status.png)

 ## Awaiting parts, In Progress, and Repaired